Convert MD to EPUB3

 ### Video Tutorial

-Interactive EPUB3 with: - Syntax-highlighted code blocks (CSS3) - Embedded video tutorials (WebM/MP4) - Interactive code examples (JavaScript) - Try-it-yourself coding sandboxes - Downloadable code snippets - Linked API reference (internal navigation) - Dark mode support (CSS media queries) - Searchable index with highlights - Bookmarks and annotations support - Compatible with: Calibre, Thorium Reader - Ready for technical documentation platforms
+Interactive EPUB3 manual with: - Syntax-highlighted code blocks (CSS3) - Ready for embedded video tutorials - Interactive code examples (JavaScript) - Semantic code markup (epub:type) - Dark mode support (CSS media queries) - Searchable index with navigation - Bookmarks and annotations support - Compatible with Calibre, Thorium Reader - Ready for technical documentation platforms

 Frequently Asked Questions (FAQ)

-Q: What's the difference between EPUB and EPUB3?
+Q: What is the difference between EPUB and EPUB3?

 Q: Will EPUB3 work on older e-readers?